 All our terms and conditions are governed by the laws in force in New Zealand and you irrevocably submit to the exclusive jurisdiction of the Courts of New Zealand.
 Please do not use TaleTown or reuse my content, if you do not agree with our policies.
 We reserve the right to change any of our policies at any time without giving reason or notice.

-You can let me know you have reused my content using any of my social media channels (see Connections tab above).
+You can let us know you have reused our content using any of our social media channels (see Connections tab for more info).

-Eg., post a link in comments on https://www.facebook.com/taletown.org - my Facebook page, write on my Facebook wall or send me a message through Facebook stating how you have reused my work.
+Eg., post a link in comments on our Facebook page -https://www.facebook.com/taletown.org, write on our Facebook wall or send us a message through Facebook, stating how you have reused our work.

-You can reuse my work non-commercially in your blogs, websites or on your social media pages so long as you attribute and provide a link back to TaleTown.Org appropriately and in compliance with licenses associated with the work being reused.
+You can reuse our work non-commercially in your blogs, websites, or on your own social media pages so long as you comply with licenses associated with the work being reused.

 You MUST NOT USE ANY work published here in commercial projects or where money is being made by you or someone else, without first negotiating a license release from all its author(s).
 Some media can also not be changed in any way without their author's express permission.